Aeonium succulents come in various types, sizes, and shapes, ranging from small rosettes to large branched plants. They are hardy in USDA zones 9-11.

 Best Way to Display Aeoniums

-Aeonium succulents are a beautiful and unique addition to any home or garden.
+They are a beautiful and unique addition to any home or garden.
 They are easy to care for and require very little maintenance.
 With a little bit of love and attention, your aeonium succulent will thrive and bring you years of enjoyment.